hannu-hell/Calculator/README.md

 # SIMPLE CALCULATOR

-A Simple Calcultor created using HTML and JAVASCRIPT.
+A Simple Calculator created using HTML and JAVASCRIPT.